Adroiti/docs-for-code-review-tools/RuboCop/Lint-UnneededSplatExpansion.md

 ## Description

-This cop checks for unnecessary usages of splat expansion.
+This rule checks for unnecessary usages of splat expansion.

-### Example
+## Examples

 ```ruby
 # bad